dbgjerez/semantic-versioning-cli/README.md

 COMMANDS:
-   info, i     Show the artifact info release, r  Create a new release feature, f  Create a new feature patch, p    Create a new patch init        Init the versioning configuration file
+   info, i     Show the artifact info major, m    Create a new major version feature, f  Create a new feature patch, p    Create a new patch init        Init the versioning configuration file